bobjac/food-safety-sample/README.md

 # Azure Kubernetes Service (AKS)

+Azure Blockchain DevKit is a tremendous framework for working with Azure Blockchain Service with serverless technologies.
+It is overs developers the opportunity to simply leverage things like Logic Apps connectors to abstract away interacting with the Blockchain ledger.
+However, many organizations have made significant investments in Kubernetes clusters in support of cloud native architectures.
+This sample shows how you can use cloud native microservices on Kubernetes to abstract away Blockchain.

 All microservices will be deployed to Azure Kubernetes Service.
-This will demonstrate the ability to leverage existing investments in Kubernetes infrastructure.

 # Event Grid